-Since 2016, the Company was party to professional services agreements with FOXKISER LLP (FOXKISER), an affiliate of certain stockholders of the Company and an affiliate of a member of the Company's Board of Directors, pursuant to which the Company paid a fixed monthly fee in consideration for certain strategic services provided by FOXKISER.
-Effective January 2019, the Company entered into a new professional services agreement with FOXKISER with similar terms and conditions as the previous agreements.
-The agreement was amended effective June 2019 to expand the scope of the services provided and increase the monthly fee.
-Effective August 2020, the agreement was further amended to extend the term of the agreement.
-In December 2021, the Company provided notice of termination of the agreement to FOXKISER, and the agreement was terminated effective June 2022.
-Expenses incurred under the agreement with FOXKISER were \$1.2 million and \$2.4 million for the three and six months ended June 30, 2022, respectively, and \$1.2 million and \$2.4 million for the three and six months ended June 30, 2021, respectively, and were recorded as research and development expenses in the consolidated statements of operations and comprehensive loss.
+From 2016 until June 2022, the Company was a party to professional services agreements with FOXKISER LLP (FOXKISER), an affiliate of certain stockholders of the Company and an affiliate of a member of the Company's Board of Directors, pursuant to which the Company paid a fixed monthly fee in consideration for certain strategic services provided by FOXKISER.
+The agreement with FOXKISER was terminated effective June 2022.
+Expenses incurred under the agreement with FOXKISER were zero and \$1.2 million for the three months ended March 31, 2023 and 2022, respectively, and were recorded as research and development expenses in the consolidated statements of operations and comprehensive loss.